photoelectricdefect/remote-control-tank/README.md

 Now run `install.sh`

+## Mapping Controller Keys

 ```bash
 python3 /usr/local/lib/<your python3 version>/dist-packages/evdev/evtest.py
 ```

-This script will help you map keys for your controller, now write your script
+Once paired and connected, this script will help you map keys for your controller

+## Service

+`install.sh` also installs `xbox_relay.service` on your system so that `xbox_relay.py` runs on system boot, but before running it, you should change the `WorkingDirectory` field to point to your project directory